 1. You Might Have to Prepay the Loan

 The biggest disadvantage of co-signing a loan is that it may fall on your shoulders to pay it back one day.
 So, if you aren’t prepared for that responsibility, don’t agree to be a co-signer.
 Even if you think you can trust the person whose name is on the loan, there is always a possibility that they could fall behind and leave you to pick up the tab.

 Since your name is on the loan, any missed payments or potential foreclosures will also impact your credit score.
 Plus, the additional liability may limit your ability to apply for a loan because the lender will count it as potential debt.
 So, if you’re planning on buying your own home a time soon, you may not want to become a co-signer.

-3. Could Harm Your Relationship with the Borrower
+3. Can Harm Your Relationship With the Borrower

 Being a co-signer is a big responsibility.
 If the other person doesn’t take their obligations seriously, it will create tension that could ruin your relationship.
 Even if it’s a close family member, make sure you are both on the same page about your level of commitment, or it may get awkward if they suddenly stop paying the mortgage.